Goals-based planning

 1 minute read

 While the family office works to ensure continuity and the effective management of the family’s financial and business interests—identifying and preparing leaders to manage investments, operations and governance—the family’s primary focus is quite different.
-Those goals include preserving harmony, living out shared values and cementing a legacy, as well as readying family members to assume leadership roles and steward shared family assets.
+Those goals include preserving harmony, living out shared values and cementing a legacy as well as readying family members to assume leadership roles and steward shared family assets.

 It’s never too early or too late.
-Family offices must mull over successors for senior roles, and build in enough time for new leadership to cultivate trusted relationships with the family.
+Family offices must mull over successors for senior roles and build in enough time for new leadership to cultivate trusted relationships with the family.
 Even if transitions lie years in the future, they may require taking steps now to give the successors a sufficient runway.

-For the family and the family office, think in three timeframes:
+For the family and the family office, think in three time frames:

 Building a portfolio of future leaders involves developing family members’ (and potentially outsiders’) capacity to serve.
-Family office executives have a tremendous opportunity (and responsibility) to coach and mentor emerging talent.

-Actionable tip: Set out a timeline for gradual transition, setting milestones with dates.
+Actionable tip: Set out timeline for gradual transition, setting milestones with dates.
 And it’s never too early to begin a mentorship period (“training wheels”).

 We can help you navigate a complex financial landscape.
 Reach out today to learn how.